tkurze/exchangelib/docs/index.md

     else:
         occurrence.delete()

-# If you want to access a specific occurrence any you oly have the master recurrence:
+# If you want to access a specific occurrence any you only have the master:
 third_occurrence = master_recurrence.occurrence(index=3)
 # Get all fields on this occurrence
 third_occurrence.refresh()